 If the beneficiary does not pursue a post-secondary education, and transferring funds is not an option, the money will be returned to the subscriber, but will be subject to various rules and taxes that can be found here.

-If you have any questions about RESPs, are wondering if they are the best solution for your needs, or want to know more about any related services, please contact one of our Wealth Management experts.
+If you have any questions about RESPs, are wondering if they are the best solution for your needs, or want to know more about any related services, please contact one of our Wealth Management experts or complete the contact form below.